 Leontief Centre has made its best effort to:

 - focus on communities’ real economic and social needs;

 - stay ahead in terms of the subject areas and level of its research;

 - involve the best Russian and international experts;

-- remain independent, non-partisan in its political beliefs;
+- remain independent and unbiased in its political beliefs;

-The mission of Leontief Centre is to promote the best quality standards of socio-economic studies and consulting services that foster the professional growth in management of public processes in the cities and regions of Russia.
+The mission of Leontief Centre is to promote the best quality standards of socio-economic studies and consulting services that foster professional growth of public management in the cities and regions of Russia.